 2. Why you should not hire me

-I do things a bit differently here and I’m not right for everyone.
-Here are some things you should know before moving on:
+I do things differently here and I’m not right for everyone.
+Here are some things you should know:

 - I will be honest and transparent with you, and I don’t sugar coat things much.
 If you hire me, I’m assuming you want honest feedback, even if it’s hard to hear.

 - I fully believe in education, but I don’t believe in everything that goes on in schools.
 In fact, there are a lot of things that I don’t agree with because they are remnants of an antiquated system and an educational culture that’s in desperate need of improvement.
 “Once in a while it really hits people that they don’t have to experience the world in the way that they have been told to” – Alan Keightley

 - Standardized tests cause way more harm than good and are misused and misunderstood.
 They are a necessary evil and that’s the only reason I care about them or help kids navigate them.